fionafibration/owoScript/README.md

 | nop        | None | no operation, used for code clarity in if/else statements  |
 | hexmult    | a, b | a * 16 + b (hexadecimal digit appending)                   |
 | printhash  | None | prints entire hashmap                                      |

+\* these number literals will be less space efficient in OwO form, so if your number is representable by a single hex digit, that form is recommended.

 ##### CLI Usage